felys-lang/felys-docs/docs/src/introduction.md

 # Everything About Felys

 Felys is a dynamically strongly typed scripting language with a syntax similar to Rust.
-It provides minimal features to support data grouping with dynamic length, such as tuples and lists.
+It provides minimal features to support data grouping with dynamic length, i.e., tuples and lists.
 The entire project is intended to be a toy language for demonstration purposes only.
 I have never considered turning this into a real product; instead, it serves as a tribute to [Elysia](https://www.youtube.com/watch?v=RUe2BDz6RO4) from Honkai Impact 3rd.

 Feel to try Felys using the online [playground](https://exec.felys.dev).